lucidrains/equiformer-pytorch/README.md

 Implementation of the <a href="https://arxiv.org/abs/2206.11990">Equiformer</a>, SE3/E3 equivariant attention network that reaches new SOTA, and adopted for use by <a href="https://www.biorxiv.org/content/10.1101/2022.10.07.511322v1">EquiFold (Prescient Design)</a> for protein folding

 The design of this seems to build off of <a href="https://arxiv.org/abs/2006.10503">SE3 Transformers</a>, with the dot product attention replaced with MLP Attention and non-linear message passing from <a href="https://arxiv.org/abs/2105.14491">GATv2</a>.
 It also does a depthwise tensor product for a bit more efficiency.
+If you think I am mistakened, please feel free to email me.

 Will report how it does on my toy task compared to some other networks I am more familiar with, once construction is complete.